Statistics of a simple transmission mode on a lossy chaotic background: Simple mode

-The established connection of $S$ to the background spectrum enables us accommodate its physically relevant properties.
+The established connection of $S$ to the background spectrum enables us to accommodate its physically relevant properties.
 Following the RMT paradigm \cite{guhr98,Stoeckmann}, we model $\Hbg$ by a random $N \times N$ matrix drawn from the Gaussian orthogonal (GOE) or unitary (GUE) ensemble, depending on the presence or absence of time-reversal invariance (TRI), respectively.
 Universal fluctuations are then expected to occur in the limit $N\gg1$.
 Furthermore, homogeneous dissipation can be easily taken into account by uniform broadening $\Gamma_\mathrm{abs}$ of the background states.
 Since such a damping is operationally equivalent \cite{savi03a} to the purely imaginary shift $\varepsilon_0+\frac{i}{2}\Gamma_\mathrm{abs}$ in the Green's function $K$, the latter becomes complex,

 with $v>0$ being the local density of states (normalized as $\aver{v}=1$) \cite{fyod04b}.
 The universal statistics of mutually correlated random variables $u$ and $v$ is solely determined by the (dimensionless) absorption rate $\gamma = 2\pi \Gamma_\mathrm{abs}/\Delta$.
-They have the following joint probability density function (JPDF) \cite{fyod04b}:
+They have the following joint probability density function (jpdf) \cite{fyod04b}:

-with $x=(u^2+v^2+1)/2v>1$.
 In the present context, the function $P_0(x)$ has the meaning of the distribution of reflection induced by the background~\cite{note1}.
 This function is known exactly for both symmetry classes as well as in the crossover regime of gradually broken TRI \cite{savi05,fyod05}.
-We now apply these findings to derive nonperturbative results for the reflection and transmission distributions at arbitrary values of $\eta$ and $\gamma$.
+We now apply these findings to derive nonperturbative results for the joint statistics of reflection and transmission of the simple mode at arbitrary values of $\eta$ and $\gamma$.

 Scattering in a given channel `$a$' is commonly studied by means of the coefficients of reflection $R \equiv |S_{aa}|^2$ and total transmission $T \equiv \sum_{b\neq a}|S_{ab}|^2$.
 Making use of Eq.~(\ref{S}), one finds that these two quantities are expressed as follows